enginmanap/limonEngine/libs/ImGui/docs/README.md

 Dear ImGui takes advantage of a few C++ languages features for convenience but nothing anywhere Boost-insanity/quagmire.
 Dear ImGui does NOT require C++11 so it can be used with most old C++ compilers.
 Dear ImGui doesn't use any C++ header file.
 Language-wise, function overloading and default parameters are used to make the API easier to use and code more terse.
 Doing so I believe the API is sitting on a sweet spot and giving up on those features would make the API more cumbersome.
 Other features such as namespace, constructors and templates (in the case of the ImVector<> class) are also relied on as a convenience.

-There is a [c-api for ImGui (cimgui)](https://github.com/Extrawurst/cimgui) by Stephan Dilly + a newer, [auto-generated cimgui](https://github.com/sonoro1234/cimgui) by sonoro1234.
-Both are designed for binding other languages.
-I would suggest using your target language functionalities to try replicating the function overloading and default parameters used in C++ else the API may be harder to use.
+There is an auto-generated [c-api for Dear ImGui (cimgui)](https://github.com/cimgui/cimgui) by Sonoro1234 and Stephan Dilly.
+This is designed for binding other languages.
+If possible, I would suggest using your target language functionalities to try replicating the function overloading and default parameters used in C++ else the API may be harder to use.
 Also see [Bindings](https://github.com/ocornut/imgui/wiki/Bindings) for third-party bindings to other languages.

 Support dear imgui
 ------------------